Ensuring a Safe, Supportive, and Affirming

 It is possible to maintain one’s individual moral perspectives, values and beliefs while behaving in ways that are respectful of people that are different from oneself.

+A person's sexual orientation or sexual identity is not a choice.
 Being heterosexual is not a choice… Neither is being homosexual.

 THE COMING OUT PROCESS

 HOW TO BE AN LGBT ALLY & ADVOCATE